jenpai404/simple-chat-bot/readme.md

-this is a simple chat-bot made using if-else conditions
+this is a simple chat-bot with minimum chat functionality